VR-25/acc/README.md

 # This automated process can be disabled by appending " --" to "charging_switch=...".
 # e.g., acc -s s="battery/charge_enabled 1 0 --"
 # acc -ss always appends " --".
-# charging_switch=milliamps (e.g., 0, 250 or 500) enables current-based charging control.
+# charging_switch=milliamps (e.g., 0-250) enables current-based charging control.
-# If charging switch is set to 3700 (millivolts), acc stops charging by limiting voltage.
+# If charging switch is set to 3700-4300 (millivolts), acc stops charging by limiting voltage.
 # For details, refer to the readme's tips section.
 # Unlike the original variant, this kind of switch is never unset automatically.
 # Thus, in this case, appending " --" to it leads to invalid syntax.